brbass/ibex/install.rst

 Install Trilinos
 --------------------

-The only external dependency of Ibex is Trilinos.
+The only external dependency of ibex is Trilinos.
 If Trilinos is installed on your system with the appropriate packages (Epetra, Anasazi, AztecOO, Ifpack and Belos), this section can be skipped.

 To install Trilinos with only the needed packages, do the following: